What is Short-Sightedness or Myopia?

-Short-sightedness occurs usually because your eye is too long from front to back, or your cornea is too powerful for the length of the eye.
+Short-sightedness is usually caused when your eye is too long from front to back, or your cornea is too powerful for the length of the eye.
 Light focuses in front of the retina, making distant objects appear blurred.

 You can develop short-sightedness at any age, but it usually starts around childhood or in the early teens.
 You're more likely to develop it if one or both or your parents are also short-sighted.

 Spending a lot of time focusing your eyes on nearby objects, such as reading, writing and hand-held devices (phones and tablets) as well as computers can also increase your risk of developing short-sightedness.
 Spending time playing outside as a child may help reduce the onset of becoming short-sighted; the latest evidence* indicates that higher levels of natural light are beneficial.